Fatigue & Exhaustion

 Fatigue can make you impatient, which can affect your relationships with family and friends.6

-Steps you can take to reduce fatigue8
+Steps you can take to reduce fatigue

 1. Get a good night's sleep